particle-iot/docs/src/content/tutorials/device-cloud/data-report-tutorial.md

 <sup>1</sup>You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations.
 In the Free Plan you will have an opportunity to upgrade to the Growth Plan.
 In the Growth Plan, additional blocks can be added to allow for more data operations.
 {{!-- END shared-blurb --}}

+## Log in

+To use the interactive examples in this page, you must be logged into your Particle account:

+{{> sso}}

 ## Request a report tool

 The tool below makes it easy to request a data usage report:

-{{> sso}}

 {{> data-operations-report}}

-- You are limited to three outstanding report requests at a time
+- You are limited to three outstanding report requests at a time.
-- Generating the report can take several minutes
+- Generating the report can take several minutes.
-- You will receive an email when the report is complete, along with a download link
+- You will receive an email when the report is complete, along with a download link.

 ## Using curl